If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 Here, you rent the whole server ( Sometimes a couple of servers), and no one else is allowed to share it.
 It’s all yours.

 You can use it and customize it the way you want.
-Each and everything is controlled by you.
-You can choose your RAM, SSD space, Operating system, and anything you want.
+You control each and everything.
+You can choose your RAM, SSD space, Operating system, and anything.
 You can configure the server the way you want to match your requirements.

-Dedicated server hosting is the top-of-the-line hosting type and that is why it is costly too.
+Dedicated server hosting is the top-of-the-line hosting type, which is why it is costly.
 Unless you are getting a huge amount of traffic or running an eCommerce store, there is no point in opting for dedicated server hosting.

 - Getting an enormous amount of traffic